iNehaPant/CircularProgressBar/README.md

 # CircularProgressBar
-Show Two Circular Progress Bar. \n
+Show Two Circular Progress Bar.

-App is Using MVVM Design pattern. \n
+App is Using MVVM Design pattern.

 Testing is above 80%